pirate/mesh-networking/README.md

 ================

 The Goal of this project is to re-implement several pieces of the network stack in order to make secure, decentralized, mesh network routing possible.
 Several components will be taken from the existing stack, but used in different ways than they are now (IPV6, ARP).
 Other parts will have to be completely re-written (routing, DNS).

 The first step is to create an abstact representation of nodes in the network that allows us to test our protocol, you will find this in `node.py`, and a controller that can spawn multiple nodes in `multinode.py`.
-You can link nodes to eachother  using real or virtual network interfaces.
+You can link nodes to each other using real or virtual network interfaces.

-The second step is to agree on a common protocol for MESHP, and begin desiging the routing algorithm between multiple computers.
+The second step is to agree on a common protocol for MESHP, and begin designing the routing algorithm between multiple computers.
 With a common spec to work off, we wont be limited to working in python.
-We can write clients in go or C in order to test different sublties of the namecoin blockchain system and the meshp+mesharp routing stytems.
+We can write clients in go or C in order to test different subtleties of the namecoin blockchain system and the meshp+mesharp routing systems.

 For now, we use UDP broadcast packets to simulate a raw Ethernet BROADCAST-style connection between two nodes.
 The UDP header and ethernet frame are stripped on arrival.
 In the future, I'd like to write a wrapper around [snabbswitch](https://github.com/SnabbCo/snabbswitch) that allows us to directly manipulate network interfaces.

 ##Notes

 * TUN/TAP tun0 beef:0/10